3_Drawing Shapes

 print("Starting up Test 3-1...")

-# the vertex shader will receive buffer data for its position variable
+# the vertex shader position variable will get data from a buffer

 vs_code = """